Weather Considerations for Flying

 Moisture

-• The ROCK R2A & R360 are not rated for flying in moisture including fog, mist, rain and snow - we recommend flying only in dry conditions to prevent damage to your unit
+• ROCK LiDAR units are not rated for flying in moisture including fog, mist, rain and snow.
+ROCK recommends flying only in dry conditions to prevent damage to your unit.